Serving Persecuted Christians Worldwide - Jordan - Open Doors UK & Ireland

 How can I help Christians in Jordan?

 Please keep praying for your brothers and sisters in Jordan.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local partners in Jordan to support Christians through training, relief aid and rehabilitation projects, and raising prayer support.
+Open Doors local partners support the church in Jordan with training, relief and rehabilitation projects.

 please pray